Christian Program for boys that also offers vocational experiences!

 - Communication (talk, listen, understand).
 1

-Other basic requirements one must complete in order to become a carpenter include having a high schooldegree, or GED.
-This ensures that you have the basic math and communication skills needed to get started in the trade.
+Other essential requirements one must complete to become a carpenter include having a high school degree or GED.
+This ensures you have the basic math and communication skills needed to start the trade.
 One of the most common ways to enter the field is through a formal trade apprenticeship program.
 2

-All carpenters must also pass the Occupational Safety and Health Administration (OSHA) 10-hour safety course.
+All carpenters must pass the Occupational Safety and Health Administration (OSHA) 10-hour safety course.
 4

 How to Learn Carpentry:

 Carpenters typically learn on the job or through apprenticeships.
 They often begin doing simple tasks, such as measuring and cutting wood, under the guidance of experienced carpenters or other construction workers.
-They then progress to more complex tasks, such as reading blueprints and building wooden structures.
+They then progress to more complex tasks like reading blueprints and building wooden structures.

-Another way to begin is to get some hands-on experience by working under a carpenter.
-This can happen on-site, as a carpenter’s assistant, or in a carpenter’s work-shop, or a school’s trade shop.
+Another way to begin is to get hands-on experience working under a carpenter.
+This can happen on-site, as a carpenter’s assistant, in a carpenter’s workshop, or a school’s trade shop.
 While learning to work with your hands, you can also grow your knowledge of work-working through educational videos online.

-So, you can start your training through an apprenticeship, a trade school, or a community college, then complete an apprenticeship, and become a journeyman carpenter.
+So, you can start your training through an apprenticeship, a trade school, or a community college, then complete an internship and become a journeyman carpenter.
 7

 The job outlook for carpenters is strong.
-Employment is expected to increase by 8% between 2018 and 2028, which is higher than the national average of 5% for all occupations.
+Employment is expected to increase by 8% between 2018 and 2028, higher than the national average of 5% for all occupations.